If you are an HR professional, here are 5 job application suggestions exclusively intended to screen your candidate.

-Examining the timeline of the applicant’s work history can help you determine if they have had consistent employment, or if they have had stretches without a job.
+Examining the applicant’s work history timeline can help you determine if they have had consistent employment or if they have had stretches without a job.
 Utilizing a date scanning function automatically arranges, in chronological order, all the reported dates obtained from former employers.
 Unemployment, whether consistent or sporadic, can be a red flag.

 2. Look for decreased responsibility over time, or from one job to another

 It is natural for career progression to provide increased responsibility for an employee.
 Over time a person can stagnate in their job performance.
 Even worse, they can regress.
 When a candidate’s resume or application shows a negative change in job requirements or expectations, investigate why that may be.
 This can be seen as a demotion or a vertical move within an organization.
 It could be a sign of personality conflicts or poor job performance.